zero-to-mastery/ztm-events/README.md

 ## Functionality

-Local chapter leaders should be able to post the upcoming events as well as the past events.
+ZTM team members should be able to post the upcoming events as well as the past events.

-Users should be able to find currently active locations.
+Users should be able to find events' information.

-Users should be able to find the Discord chats related to the local meetups.
+Users should be able to find the Discord chats related to specific events.

 ## Getting Started
 ### Prerequisites: